 1. Rent your high-end equipment

-Top renters can make up to $1,000 per month and there is very little time requirement.
+Top renters can make up to $1,000 per month and there is very little time required.
 FriendWithA insurance covers equipment up to $125,000.

 Whether its tools, digital equipment, or sports equipment, you can rent it out on FriendWithA.